WeitaoVan/L-GM-loss/README.md

       max: 0.3
 }
 ```
-This specifies a gradually growing value for &alpha;, which is helpful for training.
+This specifies a gradually growing value for &alpha; (multiplied by 2 every 5000 iterations, with initial value 0.1 and final maximum value 0.3), which is helpful for training.

 - other indicators
 ```